Having low back pain is not life threatening, it is for many though it is seriously threatening to quality of life.

 The connection between having Low back pain and a weak core in our experience is consistent and profound.
 99% of all toothache is related to dental decay and 99% of all back pain comes with a weak core to one degree or another.

-For our purposes here it’s probably enough to know that if you can see it then it isn’t the core.
+For our purposes it’s probably enough to know that if you can see it then it isn’t the core.
 Many of the stiffest lower backs and weakest cores we have seen over the years were in those who sport magnificent 6 packs.
-In contrast the average sumo wrestler has superhuman strength in their core… truly well hidden.
+In contrast the average sumo wrestler has superhuman strength in their core… truly well hidden!

 If you have worked hard at your core strength but still have a bad back it definitely puts a question mark over whether you have successfully targeted the deepest layer of the core.
 The best way to check is to have us do some simple tests which can quickly establish whether you have control of the deeper muscles.
+In many instances that person will be a chiropractor.

 For most back pain sufferers effective activation and strengthening of the deep core ( where it really counts ) is a matter of great focus subtlety and persistence .
 We coach people to develop this skill ‘one on one’ and find that it brings consistent breakthroughs.